Aliona Bolsova: Personal life

-College career
+College

 Bolsova played for Oklahoma State University's tennis team as a freshman in the 2016–17 season in NCAA play.
 There, her record was 31–7 in singles and 25–7 in doubles.
 Her tenure included helping OSU's team reach the final of the 2017 Big 12 Conference championship and the quarterfinals of the 2017 NCAA tournament.

 In 2018, Bolsova played for Florida Atlantic University, going undefeated in singles with a record of 19–0.
 In doubles, she went 15–3.
-Bolsova turned pro following the 2018 Conference USA Championship.
+Bolsova turned professional following the Conference USA championship of 2018.

-Professional career
+Professional

-At the 2019 French Open, she qualified for the main draw and reached the fourth round on her Grand Slam debut in which she lost to Amanda Anisimova.
+At the 2019 French Open, she qualified for the main draw and reached the fourth round on her major debut in which she lost to Amanda Anisimova.

+Partnering with Rebeka Masarova, Bolsova won the doubles draw at the 2022 Internacional de Valencia, defeating Alexandra Panova and Arantxa Rus in the final.
+She also won the doubles title at the 2022 Țiriac Foundation Trophy, teaming with Andrea Gámiz to overcome Réka Luca Jani and Panna Udvardy in the final.

+Bolsova entered the main draw at the 2023 French Open as a lucky loser and won her first-round match against Kristína Kučová, before losing to Anna Karolína Schmiedlová.

+Partnering Katarzyna Kawa, she was runner-up in the doubles at the 2024 Țiriac Foundation Trophy, losing to Carole Monnet and Darja Semeņistaja in the final.

+Bolsova was also runner-up in the doubles at the 2024 Bolivia Open, partnering with Valeriya Strakhova, and losing the final to Nuria Brancaccio and Leyre Romero Gormaz.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.